Professor Stephen Hodge

 - as Co-Director of REACT (Research & Enterprise in Arts & Creative Technology), one of 4 AHRC-funded Knowledge Exchange Hubs for the Creative Economy (a collaboration between UWE, Watershed, and the Universities of Bath, Bristol, Cardiff and Exeter);

-- as Associate Curator (Live Art) at Exeter Phoenix (where I was formerly the Performance Curator for over 11 years);
+- as the former Performance Curator at Exeter Phoenix for over 11 years;

 - as a member of the New Theatre Architects, an ACE-initiated think-tank that seeks to challenge artists and organisations to think about new models of making and supporting theatre in England (2003 onwards);